2019 First-Year Class Profile

 UMBC is located on 500 acres, 15 minutes from Baltimore’s Inner Harbor and 30 minutes from Washington, D.C.
 BWI Airport is five minutes away, as are AMTRAK and light rail stations.
 University-run Shuttle buses provide regular transportation to points in the surrounding area and Baltimore City.

-48 majors, 38 minors and 25 certificate programs in the physical and biological sciences, social and behavioral sciences, engineering, mathematics, information technology, humanities, and visual and performing arts.
+61 majors in 55 distinct programs, 70 minors, and 36 certificate programs in the physical and biological sciences, social and behavioral sciences, engineering, mathematics, information technology, humanities, and visual and performing arts.

 Arts and Cultural Events